rohan-wire/mimi-group-chat/draft-mahy-mimi-group-chat.md

 - if the user of the client to be added is an occupant of the room; or
 - if the room is open; or
+- if the room is parent-dependent *and* the client is a member of the parent group; or
 - if the room is flexible_membership *and* the "adding user" is a room admin or owner

 If the room is single-device, clients must also check that the resulting MLS group